kloudsoftware/eisen/README.md

 It will take care of creating it and mounting it.
 The component really describes the way you component "should" look like, making it easily re-usable.

 This example also showcases how two way databinding is done in eisen.
 The Properties object contains information about this component.
 You can use it to communicate, store information or do two way databinding.
-The *times* key will be inserted into the button, incrementing the counter.
+The *times* key will be inserted into the button, incrementing the counter each time the button is clicked.

 We also bypass the native eventhandler and use the eventhandler provided by eisen.
 It features a few extra things, such as inserting the VNode as a parameter into the eventhandler function.
-This should be considered best practice as it is way cheaper to do and does not require your VNode to be visible (i.e. have a real htmlElement associated with it)
+This should be considered best practice as it is way cheaper to do and does not require your VNode to be visible (i.e. have a real htmlElement associated with it).

 ### Mounting a Component